SumoLogic/sumologic-kubernetes-collection/docs/collecting-kubernetes-events.md

 ## Disabling Kubernetes events collection

-To disable the collection of Kuebrnetes events, set the `sumologic.events.enabled` property to `false`:
+To disable the collection of Kubernetes events, set the `sumologic.events.enabled` property to `false`:

 ```yaml
 sumologic: